 Registration is necessary for each meeting of the Breakfast Club because of the restaurant.
 The Book Club requires one to first sign-up for the club and then to RSVP once the meeting details are announced.
 Seating is limited.
 Usually you should have read the book (or most of it) in order to be able to discuss it.

 In the Summer, we usually organise a Barbecue.
 There is a charge for this for the food and drinks.
 We also ask you to register for the Christmas Party as this is also held in a restaurant.
 But you pay your own bill.

 We have other ideas – a cooking club, a crafts group, walking / sightseeing tours, treasure hunt, paddling tour, bike rides, etc. Any ideas are appreciated and volunteers / organisers even more so.
 We (the committee) will do our best to help and support, but unfortunately we also have to work for our living, so we simply cannot implement every good plan that pops up.
 Your participation in organising is greatly appreciated.

 Aoibhinn moved to Berlin around 1998.
 She found a job in an Irish Pub and just had a good time – until her son Jules was born in January 2000.
 Waitressing was out of question then, of course.
 And as much as she loves her son, she felt that she needed just a little bit more social input.

 So she set an ad in zitty and tip, made some flyers and called for the very first Connect meeting on October 11, 2000.
-To her great amazement, about 70 people showed up… and Connect grew really fast: Less than a year later, there were more than 400 people in the database, and the weekly meetings had an average of 50 or so.
+To her great amazement, about 70 people showed up… and Connect grew quickly.
+Less than a year later, there were more than 400 people who had signed up for our newsletter (no longer available) and the weekly meetings had an average attendance of around 50 people.

 Friendship / Membership

-We regard everyone as a friend of Connect (AKA “Connectee”) who signs up for the newsletter, comes to the weekly meetings or to the other events.
+We regard everyone as a friend of Connect (AKA “Connectee”) who comes to the weekly meetings or to the other events.